cblanken/cblanken.github.io/content/articles/OverTheWireBandit.md

 ### Level 15

-> The password for the next level can be retrieved by submitting the password of the current level to port 30001 on localhost using SSL/TLS encryption.
+> The password for the next level can be retrieved by submitting the password of the current level to port 30001 on localhost using SSL/TLS encryption.<br><br>Helpful note: Getting “DONE”, “RENEGOTIATING” or “KEYUPDATE”?
->
-> Helpful note: Getting “DONE”, “RENEGOTIATING” or “KEYUPDATE”?
 Read the “CONNECTED COMMANDS” section in the manpage.

 Now, we've got another challenge asking us to connect to a port on localhost and submit the password, but this time, the password must be encrypted using SSL/TLS.

-One of the recommended commands is `s_client` which is a generic SSL/TLS client.
+One of the recommended commands is `s_client` which is a generic SSL/TLS[^2] client.
 We'll need to use a couple flags, `-host`, and `-port`.

+[^2]: SSL and TLS both commonly refer to [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) which is a protocol designed for secure communications over computer networks.
+SSL (Secure Sockets Layer) is a legacy term referring to the precursor to TLS, but the terms are often used interchangeably.
+However, modern applications should not be communicating via SSL since its final version (SSL 3.0) was deprecated in 2015.

 ```bash
 openssl s_client -host localhost -port 30001